aplteam/MarkAPL/Docs/MarkAPL.md

 Note that this is a **_MarkAPL_**-only feature.

+Do not use this feature if your document will also be rendered by other means than **_MarkAPL_**, most notably GitHub and the likes (ReadMe.md!) because that would not work.

 There are times when the actual title of the header you are linking to does not fit as a link text.
 In that case you can specify an alternative link text:

 ~~~